jatkinson1000/AoC-2024/README.md

 ### Day 3

+Part 2 was a pain because I had correct code but treated each new line as a separate "program" to be summed, rather than combining all lines into a single entity.
+Oh, AoC...

 First use of an external crate (regex).
-Easiest way top do this was to use `cargo add regex` which handles the dependencies in the `Cargo.toml` file automagically.
+Easiest way to do this was to use `cargo add regex` which handles the dependencies in the `Cargo.toml` file automagically.

 These oneliners are quite nice, but due to the strictness of the compiler it can be tricky to work out the correct types.
 Can't just lob something and see what happens like I would in Python.